Impact of the COVID-19 pandemic on the restaurant industry in the United States: Industry fallout and reactions

+The restaurant industry was one of the hardest hit sectors in the country, not only from the initial closings and ongoing partial closings during the early months of the pandemic but due to lasting difficulties with staffing that continued into the mid-2020s.

 The partial rather than full closings of restaurants meant that the closings failed to trigger business interruption insurance for many restaurants; other policies had clauses excluding coverage in the case of epidemics, action by civil authority, or requiring restaurants to have physical damage to property.
 One industry representative said forcing insurers to cover business interruption claims would bankrupt the insurance industry.

 As many as 7 million workers were estimated to have been laid off by March 23, and more employees lacked sick leave in the sector compared to similar sectors.
 The New York Times characterized the closures as affecting "all strata of the industry, from the owners and their celebrity chefs to the waiters and waitresses, bar-backs and busboys, who effectively are facing layoffs and may be unable to pay their rent."

 Some restaurants whose business already relied heavily on takeout, such as pizza parlors, saw their takeout business decrease due to the cancellation of all sporting events, which "drive pizza sales" according to one Ohio pizza shop owner.
 Industry experts have said that takeout and delivery service will also see reduced demand and won't be able to make up the shortfall for restaurants.
 Some restaurants closed down, some turned to pickup and delivery, and some began doing grocery delivery or meal kit services.
 On March 23 the New York Post reported that many New York City restaurants were closing down takeout and delivery both due to health concerns for employees and because those businesses were not bringing in enough money.

 On March 18 the National Restaurant Association asked the federal government for at least $145 billion to provide relief to restaurants and restaurant workers.

 Groups of restaurateurs in New York City, Cincinnati, Philadelphia and Seattle called on governments to provide help to the nation's small and independent restaurants.
 On March 19 the New York group called for state governments to issue orders for rent abatements, suspension of sales and payroll taxes, and a full shutdown so that business interruption insurance coverage would be triggered.
 On March 20, the Cincinnati group called on the federal government to provide a $225 bailout to the restaurant industry.
 On March 23 the Philadelphia group asked Pennsylvania and the Seattle group asked local, state and federal governments to provide relief for laid off workers and closed restaurant businesses.